devJennyy/oishi-food/README.md

 👩‍💻 **Work in Progress**

-Oishifood is a responsive e-commerce landing page for food products.
-I designed the hi-fi prototype for both the website and mobile app using Figma.
-Currently, I am integrating this design into the website with React, TypeScript, and Tailwind CSS, while incorporating animations to enhance the user experience.
+Oishifood is a fully responsive e-commerce landing page designed for food products, featuring both light and dark mode options.
+Built with React, TypeScript, and Tailwind CSS.
+I also designed the hi-fi prototypes for both the website and mobile app using Figma.
+For dynamic interactions, I implemented Framer Motion for animations and integrated Embla Carousel for smooth carousel.

 ---